MusM Composition (Instrumental and Vocal music) / Overview

 Applicants should hold a First or Upper Second Class Honours degree, or its overseas equivalent, in a relevant subject (normally Music, or with music as a substantial component of the programme).
 In some circumstances (i.e. applicants with a scientific background or experienced professionals in the composition field), we may consider appropriate alternative routes to entry.

 Please refer to the following School page regarding subject-specific requirements.
 These are in addition to the basic prerequisites as shown under entry requirements:

 For references, please email the following link to your referees:

 They will submit your references directly to us and we will add them to your application.

 Please use the Online Application Form to apply.
 Once you register, you can search for the course to which you wish to apply and upload the required supporting documents towards the end of this process.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You're looking for a master's with a strong focus on practical music making
+- Enjoy a course with a strong focus on practical music making.

-- You want to gain professional skills through collaborating, rehearsing and networking with professional musicians
+- Gain professional skills through collaborating, rehearsing and networking with professional musicians.

 UK/EU students (per annum): £9,500